notional-finance/agents/README.md

 # Contributing

 Contributions are welcome!
-You can find me on [Discord](https://discord.gg/62eX3K7) or email: <jeff at notional finance>.
+You can find me on [Discord](https://discord.gg/62eX3K7) or email: jeff at notional finance.